kofikodie/tripapp/README.md

 ## Development

 The application uses Docker volumes for development, enabling hot reload when you change the source code.

+## Manual Testing with Postman

+A Postman collection is provided for manual testing of the API endpoints:

+1. Import the collection from `postman/Bizaway.postman_collection.json`

+The collection includes requests for:

+- Health check
+- Search trips (with different sort strategies)
+- Save trip
+- List saved trips
+- Delete trip

 ### Development Commands